 How to Apply

-- The electronic version of the application must be emailed directly to the Raleigh Department of Equity and Inclusion at email@example.com.
+Please send the electronic version of the application directly to the City of Raleigh Department of Equity and Inclusion at firstname.lastname@example.org.

 Upon receipt of your application, our staff will promptly provide an email confirmation.

 It is important that all applications reach the City of Raleigh Department of Equity and Inclusion no later than the specified due date and time.